AlpTorac/SEL-Sales/README.md

 # Introduction

 SEL-Sales was a Java project I have worked on alone in my free time to improve my programming skills.
-As of writing this, it is the second largest software project I have worked on, the first one being [GELF](https://github.com/AlpTorac/PSE-Report), where I have worked with 4 other collaborators.

 This project's purpose was to help cafés/restaurants manage menus, take orders and to save them in a centralised server.
 To this end, the personnel would use the client application and connect it to the server application via bluetooth connections.
 Bluetooth connections are established with the help of [BlueCove](https://github.com/hcarver/bluecove/tree/master) library and the UI is implemented with [JavaFX](https://openjfx.io).